faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

 ### 3. Setup of Identity and Access Management (IAM) user, policy and credentials

 ### a.
 Setup AWS IAM
- With ease of readability in mind, I created a user inside a user group.
+ I created a user inside a user group.
  - user group enable sharing of policy for compilation of user under it
  - I.e. create and administrator user group, attach administrator related policy and create bunch of users that will inherit the user group permission access